noelex/rclnet/README.md

 |  `true`                          | `false`                     | Thread pool                                          |
 |  `false`                         | `true`                      | Captured `SynchronizationContext` or `TaskScheduler` if any, event loop otherwise |
 |  `false`                         | `false`                     | Event loop                                           |

+Awaiting all other asynchronous APIs in rclnet, including `IAsyncEnumerable<T>` returning methods, behave exactly the same as `IRclWaitObject.WaitOneAsync`, except that these methods do not have a `runContinuationAsynchronously` parameter, they always execute with `runContinuationAsynchronously` set to `false`.

+A special case is `RclContext.Yield`, awaiting `RclContext.Yield` never captures scheduling context, and will always resume execution on the event loop of the `RclContext`.

 ## Building and Running Examples
 ### Install dependencies